 (b) breaches of the section have continued.

+(1a) A prosecution for an offence against section 9(2) is not to be commenced in respect of a child to whom a notice under section 11D or 11H relates unless a certificate has been given that —

+(a) all reasonably practicable steps have been taken to secure compliance with section 11I by the child; but

+(b) non-compliance with that section has continued.

+(1b) Subsection (1a) does not apply where the non-compliance is a failure to participate in an apprenticeship or traineeship as mentioned in section 11I(2)(a).

 (2) Subject to subsection (3), a certificate under subsection (1) is to be given either —

-(a) by the School Attendance Panel to which the child’s case was referred under section 26 or 40; or
+(a) by the Attendance Panel to which the child’s case was referred under section 26 or 40; or

 (b) by —